bevry-archive/documentation/community/01-guides/coding-standards.html.md

 ### Spelling

 USA English should be used within your code.
-This is because the majority of modules are written in USA English, and it would cause useless inconsitencies in your code if in some places you used `color` and others `colour`.
+This is because the majority of modules are written in USA English, and it would cause useless inconsistencies in your code if in some places you used `color` and others `colour`.

 ### Indentation